Letting your property in France

-Letting out your French property, especially during the summer months, can be a great way to generate income – but it is really important to ensure that you do everything in the correct way.
+Letting your property in France, especially during the summer months, can be a great way to generate income.
+However, it is really important to ensure that you do everything in the correct way.

-If you are renting your property out long-term, it is also worth remembering that tenants have strong security of tenure in France, so it is important to conduct a thorough and diligent check on whoever you decide to have renting your property.
+If you are letting your property in France long-term, it is also worth remembering that tenants have strong security of tenure in France.
+As such, it is important to conduct a thorough and diligent check on whoever you decide to have renting your property.
 Also, as a landlord you will need to provide tenants with certain survey reports, just as if they were buying the property.

 If you let your property out furnished, there are certain benefits to setting yourself up as a registered business.

-It is usual to ask for a deposit at the start of the tenancy; the amount of this will depend on how you are letting the property – for a long-term tenancy this will generally be for one month, and for a short-term let it is normal to ask for a 10% deposit of the total rental value.
-For a long-term let in particular, it’s a good idea to get the agreement signed by a notaire, as this will underscore the terms of the tenancy agreement and also give you stronger rights if the rent is not paid.
+It is usual to ask for a deposit at the start of the tenancy.
+The amount of this will depend on how you are letting the property.
+For a long-term tenancy this will generally be for one month, and for a short-term let it is normal to ask for a 10% deposit of the total rental value.
+For a long-term let in particular, it’s a good idea to get the agreement signed by a notaire.
+This will underscore the terms of the tenancy agreement and also give you stronger rights if the rent is not paid.

 Finding the right tenant

 When you begin searching for a tenant, your process will very much depend on the type of property and its location.
 For example, we would recommend advertising a large flat in a city nationally, whereas a flat or house in a rural community, village or hamlet may only need advertising very locally.